confetti-framework/docs/requests.md

 #### Retrieving The Request Method

 The `Method` method will return the HTTP verb for the request.
 You may use the `IsMethod` helper method to verify that the HTTP verb matches a given string:

     method := request.Method()

     if request_helper.IsMethod(request, method.Post) {
         //
     }

-## Input Trimming & Normalization

-This hasn't been built yet, but feel free to help: https://github.com/lanvard/lanvard/issues/65

 ## Retrieving Input Value